alibaba/pipcook/README.md

 $ pipcook init
 ```

-### Show Cases
+### Playground
-If you are wondering what you can do in pipcook and where you can check your training logs and models, you could run pipboard first.
+If you are wondering what you can do in [Pipcook][] and where you can check your training logs and models, you could start from Pipboard

 ```sh
 $ pipcook board
 ```

-you will see a web page prompt in your browser.
-Now you can have a look at MNIST showcase on the home page and play around there.
-If you want to train a model to recognize MNIST handwritten digits by yourself, you could try the example below.
+You will see a web page prompt in your browser, and there is a MNIST showcase on the home page and play around there.
+If you want to train a model to recognize MNIST handwritten digits by yourself, you could try the examples below.

 ### Examples

 In this reposiory, We have prepared several examples, some of they are:

-- [pipeline-mnist-image-classification](example/pipeline-example/pipeline-mnist-image-classification.js): pipeline for classific Mnist image classification problem.
+- [pipeline-mnist-image-classification][]: pipeline for classific Mnist image classification problem.
-- [pipeline-databinding-image-classification](example/pipeline-example/pipeline-databinding-image-classification.js): pipeline example to train the iamge classification task which is
+- [pipeline-databinding-image-classification][]: pipeline example to train the iamge classification task which is
   to classifify [imgcook](https://www.imgcook.com/) databinding pictures.
-- [pipeline-object-detection](example/pipeline-example/pipeline-object-detection.js): pipeline example to train object detection task which is for component recognition
+- [pipeline-object-detection](example/pipeline/pipeline-object-detection.js): pipeline example to train object detection task which is for component recognition
   used by imgcook.
-- [python-keras](example/python-nodejs-example/python-keras.js): example to use Python Keras library to train deep leraning network in js syntax and runtime.
+- [python-keras][]: example to use Python Keras library to train deep leraning network in js syntax and runtime.

 See [here](./example) for complete list, and it's easy and quick to run these examples.
 For example, to do a MNIST
 image classification, just run the following to start the pipeline: